earth-mover/icechunk/spec/icechunk_spec.md

 Users of Icechunk SHOULD aim to scope their stores only to related arrays and groups that require consistent transactional updates.

 All the data and metadata for a store are stored in a directory in object storage or file storage.
-Optionally, an external _synchronization endpoint_ can be used to help coordinate transactional updates for storage systems which don't support atomic compare-and-swap operations.

 ## Goals

 The goals of the specification are as follows:

 1. **Serializable isolation** - Reads will be isolated from concurrent writes and always use a committed snapshot of a store.
-Writes to arrays will be commited via a single atomic operation and will not be partially visible.
+Writes to arrays will be committed via a single atomic operation and will not be partially visible.
 Readers will not acquire locks.
 2. **Chunk sharding and references** - Chunk storage is decoupled from specific file names.
 Multiple chunks can be packed into a single object (sharding).
 Zarr-compatible chunks within other file formats (e.g. HDF5, NetCDF) can be referenced.
 3. **Time travel** - Previous snapshots of a store remain accessible after new ones have been written.
 Reverting to an early snapshot is trivial and inexpensive.
 4. **Schema Evolution** - Arrays and Groups can be added, renamed, and removed from the hierarchy with minimal overhead.